Death or Liberty

 “However this new facility will help with the workload, and provide the time for the treatment of animals requiring longer term care, as well as research into many different areas such as diseases facing Tasmania’s unique wildlife.”

 Visitors to Bonorong Wildlife Sanctuary will be able to watch veterinary procedures, when appropriate, through one-way glass from a viewing platform.

 “I’ve always said that if people were to see even a small portion of what our staff, rescuers and veterinarians saw every day — the aftermath of people’s actions — they would undoubtedly change what they do in their everyday lives,” said Mr Irons.

 You will see a number of species that are sadly now extinct everywhere but Tasmania.
 They include the Tasmanian devil, the Eastern quoll and the shy Tasmanian bettong.
 These three marsupial species have made their last stand Tasmania and, sadly, other marsupials are at risk of joining that list.

 Australia has the highest number of mammal extinctions in the past 200 years and at Bonorong we are determined to ensure these animals do not join that list.
 As well as these animals you will see everything from possums to potoroos, emus to echidnas, the agile spotted-tailed quoll and orphaned wombats.
 The focus is our wonderful natives.

 All our animals are here for a reason and our number one aim is to see them back in the bush and to prevent them arriving at our door in the first place.
 Come and learn how you can help!
 Read our wildlife rescue page to find out how you can be involved in caring for these animals, maybe even becoming a wildlife rescuer or carer yourself.

-Choir of High Hopes Hobart's annual performance in Elizabeth Mall, Hobart, Tasmania
+Choir of High Hopes Hobart's annual Christmas Carols in Elizabeth Mall, Hobart, Tasmania